Colombo2496/Pool/README.md

 Extension Branches: "Contains various branches"

-*85% COMPLETE* | resetCue Branch:
+*100% COMPLETE* | resetCue Branch:
   - If cueBall enters one of the pockets, it is automatically placed on the table again for taking more shots.
   - Extensions:
     1. Place the cueBall behind the kitchen line.
 Click on the position that is desired to drop the ball in-order to play.
-COMPLETE
-    2. If it's not behind the line send a box to the user to place behind the line.
-TODO
+    2. If it's not behind the line a popup will occur instructing user where to place(CLICK) the Cue Ball.
 *0% COMPLETE* | Statistics Branch:
   - Press the 's' button to pop up a statistics window.
   - **Statistics WINDOW** includes: